-- Research Based: As a descriptor for educational studies should mean that the research meets rigorous scientific methods, including: long-term duration, adequate sampling procedures, control for researcher bias, standardized measures of progress, control of confounding factors, match of control or comparison group, and peer review. - Response to Intervention (Rtl)/3-Tier Reading Model: A multistep, or tiered, approach to providing services and interventions at increasing levels of intensity to students who struggle with learning.
+Research Based: As a descriptor for educational studies should mean that the research meets

+Response to Intervention (RtI)/3-Tier Reading Model:

+A multistep, or tiered, approach to providing services and interventions at increasing levels of intensity to students who struggle with learning.
 The progress students make at each stage of intervention is closely monitored.
-Results of this monitoring are used to make decisions about the need for further research-based instruction and/or intervention in general education, in specialized instructional settings, or both. - Semantics: Semantics is the study of meaning.
+Results of this monitoring are used to make decisions about the need for further research- based instruction and/or intervention in general education, in specialized instructional settings, or both.

+Semantics: Semantics is the study of meaning.
 It includes not only the literal meanings of words, but also the myriad idioms and collocations of English.
 It includes the way that words are organized to vary meaning.
 It includes figurative language and other non-literal language which many students don't grasp without direct instruction.

+Sound-Symbol Relationships:

-Sound-Symbol Phonological awareness and print awareness.
+Phonological awareness and print awareness.